codekunoichi/PythonFlaskDemo/README.md

 ## Room for improvement

+- config file to not hard code the DB URL.
 - Bette separation - introduce abstraction to separate UI knowing from having the presence of DB - and DB knowing UI will use it.
+- Flask Route Testiing.
-Due to limited time for submission, I have kept the code functional but I would probably revisit and separate the `save_typing_score` method to encapsulate interaction with DB.
+- Due to limited time for submission, I have kept the code functional but I would probably revisit and separate the `save_typing_score` method to encapsulate interaction with DB.
 Such that a standalone application can equally use the save method besides the UI application.